ChilliPenguin/chillipenguin_tinytapeout/docs/info.md

 -->

 ## How it works

-Explain how your project works

-Example Test involving 2 NANDs and a NAND MUX
+This is an test involving 2 NANDs and a NAND MUX

 ## How to test

 Explain how to use your project

-Example test for simple logic, not really applicable
+This is for simple logic, not really applicable

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+None